EFFECTIVE DATE: JUNE 1, 2023

-The information we collect through this Site is controlled by Q2 Software, Inc., which is headquartered in the United States at 13785 Research Blvd Suite 150, Austin, TX 78750.
+The information we collect through this Site is controlled by Q2 Software, Inc., which is headquartered in the United States at 10355 Pecan Park Blvd, Austin, TX 78729.

 We collect information about you directly from you and from third parties, as well as automatically through your use of our Site.

 Information We Collect Directly From You.
 We collect information from Site visitors when they contact us or access certain content, such as whitepapers and other downloads, from our Site.
 If you contact us or access this content through our Site, we collect your name, your company name and job title, your business contact information (such as your business phone number and email address), your country, and your reason for contacting us.